Lodin/react-vtree/README.md

 Using this feature allows avoiding UI freezes; however, it may slightly increase the time spent for the building process.

 To see how it works, you can check the [BigData](./__stories__/BigData.story.tsx) story.
 Use `placeholder` tool to add and remove placeholder.

+If you have an asynchronous giant tree and want to use profits of `requestIdleCallback` but don't want placeholder to be shown on the first render (that is probably quite small because all other data will be loaded asynchronously), set `placeholder` to `null`.
+No placeholder will be shown on the first render but the `requestIdleCallback` building will be enabled and allow avoiding freezes on tree re-building when tree becomes bigger.

+To see how it works you can check the [AsyncDataIdle](./__stories__/AsyncDataIdle.story.tsx) story.
+It uses the `null` placeholder, so no text is shown for the first build but async requests don't block the UI.

 ##### `buildingTaskTimeout: number`